MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/set-up-key-vault.md

 1. Select **Certificates & secrets**, and then under **Client secrets** select **New client secret**.
 1. In the **Add a client secret** dialog box, enter a description under **Description** (for example, "retail-server-secret").
 1. Under **Expires**, select **Never**, and then select **OK**.
-1. On the **Certificates & secrets** page, copy the secret value In the **Value** box of your new client secret and store it safe place.
+1. On the **Certificates & secrets** page, copy the secret value In the **Value** box of your new client secret and store it in a safe place.
 This secret value is what will enable communication between Retail Server and your Key Vault.

     ![App registration](media/key-vault-03.png)

  > [!NOTE]
- > You will only have once chance to copy the secret value so it's important to do so now.
+ > You will only have one opportunity to copy the secret value so it's important to do so now.

  ### Add an access policy in your Key Vault